telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 The various pages of the Music Dashboard are accessed through the navigation strip at the top.

 Because the Music Dashboard is a SPA, the strip must be placed in `_Layout.cshtml` so that the navigation is available on every page.
-Each page, other than the main one, must be placed in the `&lt;nav&gt;`.
+Each page, other than the main one, must be placed in the `<nav>`.

 ###### Example